Why trade on weekends with IG?

 Weekend trading is an extremely effective way to offset potentially negative weekend movements in a market that you have an open weekday position on.

-For example, let’s suppose you’re long £5 on our weekday FTSE 100 offering when the market closes on Friday.
+For example, let’s suppose you buy five contracts on our weekday FTSE 100 offering before the market closes on Friday.
 However, rumours emerge on Saturday that the prime minister is going to resign.
 As a result, you believe the FTSE 100 will fall if the rumours are confirmed, so you want to reduce your exposure to risk.

 On Sunday morning, we quote a weekend FTSE price of 6700.
-Rather than wait for the weekday market to open, you decide to short £5 of our weekend FTSE at 6700.
-In this scenario your £5 long position on the weekday FTSE is now offset by your £5 short position on the weekend FTSE.
+Rather than wait for the weekday market to open, you decide to sell five contracts of our weekend FTSE at 6700.
+In this scenario your long position on the weekday FTSE is now offset by your short position on the weekend FTSE.

-Any Sunday positions on indices must be held until 10.40pm (UK time) to rollover into a standard weekday contract, and thus net off against your existing weekday contract.6
+Any Sunday positions on indices must be held until 10.40pm (UK time) to rollover into a standard weekday contract, and thus net off against your existing weekday contract.7

-1 24/7 means all week apart from six hours from 10pm Friday to 4am Saturday (UK time), and 20 minutes just before the market opens on Sunday.
+2 24/7 means all week apart from six hours on Saturday from 1am to 7am (Dubai time), and 20 minutes just before the weekday market opens on Sunday.

-3 Based on revenue excluding FX (published half-yearly financial statements, June 2019); for forex based on number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019).
+4 Based on revenue excluding FX (published half yearly financial statements, June 2019).
+For forex: For forex, by number of primary relationships with FX traders (Investment Trends UK Leveraged Trading Report released July 2019)

-5 Trade cryptocurrencies from 4am Saturday through to 10pm on Friday night (UK time).
+6 Trade cryptocurrencies 24hrs a day, 7 days a week, except for Saturday from 1am to 7am (Dubai time).
 If you have a position open on one of these cryptocurrency markets, it will be affected by weekend trading.
 This additional trading period during the weekend means not only do you have longer to speculate on the price of different coins, but also any stops and limits you have open can be filled on the weekend.